All Episodes

 After all of this, after all this money, after all of these ads, after all the debates, after all the press coverage, it's tied.

-But yet the external signs that you see and the polling data, the early voting advantage for Romney, the absentee ballot advantage, the apparent uh winnable swing states just in the last week.
+But yet the external signs that you see and the polling data, the early voting advantage for Romney, the absentee ballot advantage, the apparent winnable swing states just in the last week, Romney's crowds are swelling and getting larger.

-Obamas are shrinking.
+Obama's are shrinking.

-Romney looks like the president Obama doesn't.
+Romney looks like the president.

-Benghazi starting it's starting to take hold in places.
+Benghazi, starting, it's starting to take hold in places.

 I must be honest here.